-Each one of our 60 engineers have been expertly trained and accredited with one aim in mind – to keep your buildings safe and legal.
-Our team is so dedicated to delivering good quality service that 14 of our longest serving engineers have an average of 20 years each at Colt.
+Each one of our engineers has been expertly trained with one aim in mind – to keep your buildings safe and legal.
+Our team is so dedicated to delivering good quality service that our longest serving engineers have an average of 20 years each at Colt.
 That’s truly unparalleled experience.

-As well as being fully certified to SDI 05, each one of our engineers undergoes comprehensive, initial training from our technical department upon joining.
+Each one of our engineers undergoes comprehensive, initial training from our technical department upon joining.
 This is topped up regularly with knowledge and skills in the latest technology and regulations.
 Our engineers also know that a simple smoke test is not a service.
-In fact, many of the engineers we hire from other firms are often staggered at the sheer thoroughness of a Colt site visit.
+Many of the engineers we hire from other firms are often staggered at the sheer thoroughness of a Colt site visit.

 Colt is the UK’s only smoke control maintenance provider big enough to offer truly nationwide coverage and regional contracts.
-Because of this, our engineers can be found stationed everywhere up and down the country and have an average response time of 4 hours and a guaranteed response time of 24 hours.
+Because of this, our engineers can be found stationed everywhere up and down the country and have an average response time of 18 hours and will aim to get to you in 4 hours in an emergency.
 You can count on them 24 hours a day, 365 days a year, no matter where you are.

 We understand how valuable your time is, so once you’ve been assigned an engineer, we aim to send them to each of your site visits.
 They’ll know your site and its systems inside-out and send you reports of the work carried out promptly upon completion.